Architecture

 • the SQLite store and runtime persistence

-• the provider service and orchestrator runtime
+• the local issue service and orchestrator runtime

 • the private loopback-only MCP transport endpoint